RobRendell/gTove/README.md

 * Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
 Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just convert it to 32 bpp internally when it loads it anyway...)
-* Toggle fog of war between "hide everything" and "hide terrain only" - the latter useful for overland maps where you might want to place stick-pins and notes in unexplored territory
 * Draw a grid in WebGL using fragment shader: https://stackoverflow.com/questions/24772598/drawing-a-grid-in-a-webgl-fragment-shader
 * Update to https://github.com/jossef/material-design-icons-iconfont ?